On Air Now

 James Bond producers, Michael G. Wilson and Barbara Broccoli, said: “Hans and his team have delivered an exceptional and emotional score for No Time To Die.
 It has been a privilege to work with this legendary composer on one of the best Bond soundtracks ever.”

-As with the other Daniel Craig Bond outings, the mood of this trailer is darker, grittier and full of suspense.
+As with the other Daniel Craig Bond outings, the mood of No Time to Die is darker, grittier and full of suspense.
 There’s rhythmic augmentation, used to create the drawn-out iterations of the iconic Bond themes.
 And it creates a heap of tension.
-Agogic and rhythmic accents on the familiar motif pepper the trailer.
+Agogic and rhythmic accents on the familiar motif pepper Zimmer and Marr’s tracks.
 Punchy (just like a good Bond opening sequence).

 There’s a general feel of minimalism here.
-We could be in a Glass opera at times (1'08" etc), but then soaring strings enter and we’re back to Bond.
+We could be in a Glass opera at times, but then soaring strings enter and we’re back to Bond.

 Pop star Billie Eilish has recorded the title song for No Time To Die.
 At just 18 years old, the US singer is the youngest artist in history to write and record a Bond theme.